AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-30626-->

-*  The price of a custom option with a percent price is now converted as expected into the active store’s base currency in multi-store deployments.
+*  The price of a custom option with a percent price is now converted as expected into the active store's base currency in multi-store deployments.
 Previously, the price of a custom option with a percent price was converted incorrectly.
 [GitHub-26432](https://github.com/magento/magento2/issues/26432)

 <!--- MC-38890-->